CocoTheOwner/CocoTheOwner.github.io/README.md

 Repo for DBL Legends only

+# How to run our web-based application
+1. Make sure Firefox is installed on your device.
-To run the web application, click on the file `run_website.bat`
+2. Click the file `run_website.bat`

-If the hierarchical edge bundle does not load in the Chrome web browser, open the file manually in Firefox.
-This file can be found in `/website/index.html`.